kerawyd/kerawyd/README.md

-## 👋 Hi, I'm Kaylhan Garcia!
+## 👋 Hi/Holis/哈喽, I'm Kaylhan Garcia!

-### Aspiring Data Scientist | MS in Cybersecurity @ NYU | BS in Data Science
+### MS in Cybersecurity @ NYU | BS in Data Science

 ---

 ## 📊 About Me
 - 🎓 I'm a first-generation Mexican-American college graduate with a BS in Data Sciences for Justice, Law, and Criminology.
-- Currently working on a Streaming Service Customer Churn Analysis, predicting and preventing customer churn through data-driven insights and machine learning.
+- Recently built a password strength tester as I prepare for my master's in Cybersecurity.
-- My goal is to break into **tech as a Data Scientist** and use data for impactful decision-making.
+- I have a blog [[HERE](https://cyber-with-kay.super.site/)]!

 ---